Political Leadership

 Political conscience: a layered approach

-Political cunning: A Neo-Statecraft Approach
+Political cunning: a Neo-Statecraft Approach

 To assess leadership by political cunning, building on the work of Jim Bulpitt and Jim Buller, I have set out a neo-statecraft approach.